Stéphane Buchou

 Stéphane Buchou (/fr/; born 14 March 1974) is a French politician who has been serving as a member of the National Assembly since the 2017 election, representing the department of Vendée.
 He is a member of Renaissance (RE).

 Political career

-In parliament, Buchou serves as member of the Committee on Sustainable Development and Spatial Planning.
+In parliament, Buchou serves as a member of the Committee on Sustainable Development and Spatial Planning.
 In addition, he is part of the French-Russian Parliamentary Friendship Group and the French delegation to the Inter-Parliamentary Union (IPU).
 In 2020, Buchou joined En commun (EC), a group within LREM led by Barbara Pompili.

 Political positions

 In May 2018, Buchou co-sponsored an initiative in favour of a bioethics law extending to homosexual and single women free access to fertility treatments such as in vitro fertilisation (IVF) under France's national health insurance; it was one of the campaign promises of President Emmanuel Macron and marked the first major social reform of his five-year term.

 In July 2019, Buchou decided not to align with his parliamentary group's majority and became one of 52 LREM members who abstained from a vote on the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.